 Zijin's ESG evolution reflects broader trends in Chinese mining company governance, driven by international capital market expectations (Hong Kong and Shanghai listings require sustainability disclosure), customer demands (Western battery manufacturers increasingly require supply chain ESG verification), and regulatory developments in both China and host countries.
 Our monitoring tracks this evolution longitudinally, assessing whether Zijin's ESG improvement is substantive and sustained or superficial and responsive only to external pressure.

-The company's DRC operations exist within a Chinese mining ecosystem that includes CMOC, CNMC, Sinomine, and various smaller operators.
+The company's DRC operations exist within a Chinese mining ecosystem that includes CMOC, CNMC, and other companies with disclosed DRC operations.
 Our comparative assessment of Chinese mining companies in the corridor enables differentiation between companies that genuinely invest in ESG performance and those that maintain minimal compliance.
 This differentiation serves both accountability objectives and constructive engagement — companies with genuine ESG commitment deserve recognition, while laggards face pressure to match their peers.

 Corridor Contribution Assessment